ALASKA SOLO TRAVEL GUIDE

 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

-ALASKA SAFETY TIPS
+ALASKA TRAVEL SAFETY

-Please see my U.S. travel tips.
-In addition, if you are planning on going hiking, backpacking or doing any other activity that will take you into remote places, please ensure you research the local travel and weather advisories in advance and respect warnings not to travel.
+In addition to the solo travel safety tips in the USA Travel Guide, if you are planning on going hiking, backpacking, camping or doing any other activity that will take you into remote places, research the local travel and weather advisories in advance and respect warnings not to travel.

 ALASKA BUDGET TRAVEL TIPS

 Alaska’s summer is short.
 Mid-June to August has driest and warmest weather but weather can still be nice in the shoulder season from mid-May and to mid-September.
 The least expensive time to visit Alaska would be October to April, but winter months may wish to be avoided unless looking for particular events or activities.

 I was, however, to enjoy Anchorage and the drive to Seward – with beautiful scenery and stops the Seward Highway has to offer, along with a boat trip the Kenai Fjords National Park and kayaking.
-I lucked out on weather at the end of summer – it had been raining for 30 days straight in Alaska which broke for me during my long, holiday weekend only to begin again the day I left.
+I lucked out on the weather at the end of summer – it had been raining for 30 days straight in Alaska which broke for me during my long, holiday weekend only to begin again the day I left.